9inefold/exiCPP/README.md

 Originally a wrapper for the EXIP library.

 Reading and writing are now complete for "schemaless" bit/byte streams.
 A full test suite will be added soon.
+Currently Windows Clang only.

 ## Background